glebarez/padre/README.md

 GoPaddy -u "http://vulnerable.com/login" -cookie "auth=$" -err "Invalid padding" "u7bvLewln6PJ670Gnj3hnE40L0SqG8e6"
 ````
 ### Note on tool chaining
-All the fancy stuff (logo and progress tracking) is spilled to STDERR. <br>
+All the fancy stuff (logo and progress tracking) is written to STDERR. <br>
-You may safely redirect tool's STDOUT to a file or pipe it with another tool. <br>
+Thus you may safely redirect STDOUT to a file, or pipe it with another tool. <br>
 Only succesfully decrypted values will be written to redirection target.
+You can supply (multiple) to-be-decrypted values into STDIN as well.

 ### Usage
 ```console